Jimmy Fallon

 September 19, 1974, New York, New York, U.S. (age 50)

-Jimmy Fallon (born September 19, 1974, New York, New York, U.S.) is an American comedian, talk show host, and writer who was known for his exuberant presence on the sketch comedy show Saturday Night Live (SNL; 1998–2004) and as host of Late Night with Jimmy Fallon (2009–14) and The Tonight Show (2014– ).
+Jimmy Fallon (born September 19, 1974, New York, New York, U.S.) is an American comedian, talk show host, and writer who first garnered attention for his exuberant presence on the sketch comedy show Saturday Night Live (SNL; 1998–2004) and later became host of Late Night with Jimmy Fallon (2009–14) and The Tonight Show (2014– ).

 In 2004 Fallon left SNL to pursue a movie career.
 He starred in the comedy Taxi (2004) and in the romantic comedy Fever Pitch (2005) and also had parts in the drama Factory Girl (2006) and the comedy-drama Whip It (2009).
-However, he failed to become a big box-office draw, and he returned to television.
+However, he failed to become a big box-office draw, and he turned his focus to television.
+However, Fallon continued to occasionally act in movies, and he appeared as himself in Spirited (2022) and Jack in Time for Christmas (2024).

 USA 2006 - 78th Annual Academy Awards.
 Closeup of giant Oscar statue at the entrance of the Kodak Theatre in Los Angeles, California.
 Hompepage blog 2009, arts and entertainment, film movie hollywood